Ashif-coder/BMI_calculator_plus/README.md

    ```

 6. **Contribute**: If you'd like to contribute to the project, feel free to submit pull requests and help make this BMI calculator even better.

-## Further Information

-For more details about the project, including any API-related functionality, please refer to the project's [GitHub repository](https://github.com/Ashif-coder/BMI_calculator_plus/tree/main/Bmi).

-Thank you for your interest in the BMI Calculator project.
-We hope it can be a valuable resource for promoting healthier choices and lifestyle changes.
-If you have any questions or need assistance, please don't hesitate to reach out to the project maintainers.